 1. Like any business tool, cloud computing will not cut costs by itself.
 There seems to be a lot of advertising out there claiming that all cloud products will significantly reduce expenditure, no matter how – or if you know how – to implement them.
 First of all, it is sensible to look at Cloud technologies and ask HOW they fit into both your business plans and your budget.

 2. Cloud technologies are not an all-encompassing business solution to solve all technical and expenditure woes.
-They need to be used in conjunction with other technologies and features in order to optimise your online environment.
+They need to be used in conjunction with other technologies and features in order to optimize your online environment.

 3. If you need an environment that meets certain universal security standards and/or 24/7/365 support, than simply placing your data in the cloud isn’t enough – you will need a shopping list of requirements, plus the technologies and features that meet them.